-Hurricane or Typhoon or Tropical Cyclone are different names of similar weather phenomena.
-Hurricane is region specific term used for severe tropical storm with high speed wind occurring in North Atlantic Ocean including the Gulf of Mexico and the Caribbean Sea; the Northeast Pacific Ocean and the South Pacific Ocean.
-Hurricanes generally have minimum rotating speed of more than 74 miles per hour.
-Hurricanes season in the Atlantic, Gulf of Mexico, Caribbean and Central Pacific Basin is usually between 1st of June to 30th November.
-The hurricane season in the Eastern Pacific Basin is usually from 15th May to 30th November.
-This terrifying blast of the nature causes great calamities.
+Hurricane, or typhoon, or tropical cyclone are different names of a similar weather phenomena.
+Hurricane is a region-specific term used for severe tropical storm with high speed wind occurring in North Atlantic Ocean including the Gulf of Mexico and the Caribbean Sea; the Northeast Pacific Ocean and the South Pacific Ocean.
+Hurricanes, generally, will have a minimum rotating speed of more than 74 miles per hour.
+The hurricane season in the Atlantic, Gulf of Mexico, Caribbean and Central Pacific Basin is usually between 1st of June to 30th November, whereas the hurricane season in the Eastern Pacific Basin is usually from 15th May to 30th November.
+This terrifying blast of the nature can cause great calamities.

 Similarities with Tropical Cyclones

-Tropical cyclones or Typhoons are other name used for similar tropical storm such as hurricanes, the only difference is their locations.
-Severe storms in the northwest side of the Pacific Ocean are called typhoons and the term Tropical cyclone is applied for severe storms with strong wind and rain characterized by low pressure centers over warm water of the South West Indian Ocean.
-Low pressure center, strong winds and spiral band of thunderstorms are common characters of tropical cyclones and hurricanes.
-The force of hurricane or tropical cyclones decreases when they hit land as a hurricane or tropical cyclone is fueled by warm ocean water, but still causes disaster when enters land with heavy rain and stormy wind before storm dies out completely.
+Tropical cyclone, or typhoon are just other names used for similar tropical storms such as a hurricane; with their locations being the only difference.
+Severe storms in the northwest side of the Pacific Ocean are called typhoons and the term tropical cyclone is applied for severe storms with strong wind and rain, characterized by a low-pressure center over the warm waters of the South West Indian Ocean.

 Physical Structure of a Hurricane

-Hurricanes are formed mainly due to the presence of three prime factors, first warm ocean water, which provide moisture and heat to the overhead air required to fuel the hurricane; second moisture in the atmosphere from evaporation of the ocean water combined with heat energy to form powerful hurricane.
-Third, a wind pattern is required near the surface of the ocean to spirals air inward, which is required to form hurricane.
+Hurricanes are formed mainly due to the presence of three prime factors: First, the warm ocean water which provides moisture and heat to the overhead air required to fuel the hurricane; second, moisture in the atmosphere from evaporation of the ocean water, combined with heat energy, to form powerful hurricane; third, a wind pattern is required near the surface of the ocean to spiral air inwards, which is required to form a hurricane.
 Besides, some preexisting weathering disturbances in the tropical circulation or even tropical depression can propel a hurricane.

-Due to the rotation of the earth on its axis, the storm formed north of the equator rotates counterclockwise and storms at the south of the equator rotates clockwise.
-Late summer is the time when cyclones or hurricanes occurrence increases, as at this time of the year the difference between sea water temperature and the over lying air is the greatest.
+Due to the rotation of the earth on its axis, the storm in the north of the equator rotates counterclockwise and that in the south rotates clockwise.
+Late summer is the time of increases in cyclone occurrence, as, at this time of the year the difference between sea water temperature and the overlying air is the greatest.

-A hurricane has two types circulation - primary and secondary.
-The primary circulation of the storm is circular in nature and is the rotational part of the flow.
-This circulation is influenced by Coriolis force, centrifugal force, pressure gradient and friction and the secondary circulation directs the energy flow of the storm, it moves in vertical and radial direction, it is overturning part of the flow.
+A hurricane has two kinds of circulations - primary and secondary.
+The primary circulation of the storm is purely circular in nature and is the rotational part of the flow.
+This circulation is influenced by Coriolis force, centrifugal force, pressure gradient and friction.
+The secondary circulation is the overturning part of the flow; it is in the radial and vertical directions.

-Dissipation of hurricane in simple words means disappearance of the storm.
-Hurricane dissipates when it loses its strength due to natural causes such as when hurricane moves over the land it loses its energy, it was gaining from the warm ocean water and hence the storm dies quickly.
-Even when the storm moves over colder ocean water with less than 26.5°C temperature, the hurricane loses its strength.
-Change in wind speed and direction with height that is the vertical wind shear can result in demise of the hurricane.
-Besides, a hurricane when moves into mid latitude can transform into extra tropical cyclone with weakening of warm center and transition to cold core center.
+Dissipation of a hurricane, in simple words, means disappearance of the storm.
+A hurricane would dissipate when it loses its strength due to natural causes; that is, when it hits the land it loses its energy that was propeled by the warm ocean water.
+Even when the storm moves over to the colder ocean water with less than 26.5 degree Celcius temperatures, the hurricane loses its strength.
+Besides, when a hurricane moves into the middle latitudes, it can transform into an extra tropical cyclone with weakening of warm center and transition to cold core center.